njoubert/dotfiles/macbookair/README.md

 After taking a new job at StackAV where I was asked to do more IC work, I spent time reconfiguring my terminal and vim.

+### Fonts

+I went down a rabbithole on [nerd fonts](https://www.nerdfonts.com/).
+In the end, I concluded that the simple fonts are the best ones, really.

+- Text Editor: Monaco, the build-in Mac font, for text editing.
+- Terminal: Meslo, the previous Mac font patched for programming.
+- Alternative: Menlo, the previous Mac font.

+All above fonts are patched with all the nerd font glyphs and available in the [fonts](./fonts/) directory.

 ### ZSH Enhancements

 MacOS default shell is `zsh` so I'm going with that.